s60v5/MetaverseMuseum/README.md

 I - A toursit listening / talking to the tour guide\
 W - Two happy people (probably a couple) holding their hands\
 A & N - I think both represent grandmas hugging children

+### TODO

+There are some old scripts like *Example* or *WallCollision* that we wrote during our classes, these scripts can be removed in future as they are no longer needed.